 As a former Inclusion Advocate, I see myself as a storyteller and lifelong student of social justice.

 I hold a B.A. in Writing and Global Studies from Cedar Crest College.
-Currently, I am a MFA graduate student pursuing a degree in Creative Non-Fiction at Bay Path University.
+Additionally, I hold an MFA in Creative Non-Fiction from Bay Path University.

 In my own writing, I explore the following themes; community, identity, nature, and racial awareness.
 My work has been featured in the Reads & Eats online literary journal.
 I am excited to be under the guidance of Snapdragon: A Journal of Art and Healing team.

 Onwards and upwards.